In this guide, we'll break down the essentials of idea screening, starting by defining its purpose and exploring the top techniques for success.

 Inadequate market research or insufficient data can lead to uninformed decisions that’ll come at a price once the product hits the shelf.
 It's crucial to have a deep understanding of customer needs, the competitive landscape, and technological feasibility before investing further in an idea.

-• Thorough market research: Invest in comprehensive market research, including surveys, focus groups, and competitive analysis to gather data-driven insights.
+Thorough market research: Invest in comprehensive AI for research methodology, including AI-driven surveys, focus groups, and competitive analysis to gather data-driven insights.

 Groupthink